LeonamBr/LeonamBr/README.md

 ### Hi 👋, i'm Leonam

-I am a petroleum engineering student at UENF and a java backend developer.
+I am a petroleum engineering graduated at UENF and a java and C++ backend developer.

 ## you can find me at: